lee2sman/pixelated-photobooth/README.md

 5. Chuck Klose style camera
 6. Paint Cam creates sloppy painterly images
 7.  a Matrix Style (green ascii text on black background) camera
+8.  a Glitch camera (modified. original by Geraldine Juarez)

 Take a screenshot by pressing the spacebar.
 Some programs allow you to change contrast with arrow up/dwn keys.